Aerial view of the Knoll at Middlebury College.

 The Knoll offers three main program areas and ways to engage: the Educational Garden, the Outdoor Kitchen, and the Serenity Garden.
 We host faculty, staff, students, and our local community for classes, research, gardening hours, internships, and events.

-- The Outdoor Kitchen is a space to cultivate community.
-In a typical year, we host pizza nights and help co-host celebrations for campus partners.
-Interns learn to cook with the wood-fired oven and make pizzas with vegetables from our gardens.
+• The Outdoor Kitchen is a space to cultivate community.
+We host Thank You Pizza gatherings and help co-host celebrations for campus partners.
+Interns are trained to cook with the wood-fired oven and make pizzas with vegetables from our gardens.

 Learn More About the Knoll